EliazBobadilla/The-Ultimate-vimrc/README.md

-# MyNeoVImConfiguration
+# My Neo VIm Configuration
-My Neo Vim Configuration
+I'm a new [NVim](https://nvim.io) user so feel free to leave constructive criticism.

 ## To install The Pluggins:
-You have to follow the instructions in this [repository](https://github.com/junegunn/vim-plug)
+You have to follow the instructions in this [repository](https://github.com/junegunn/vim-plug).

 ## To use the UltiSnips:
 ##### ```mkdir ~/.config/nvim/ultisnips```